Msa360/pptx_template_cin/dev-docs.md

 ## Architecture
 **ui** contains all stuff about the graphical user interface with tkinter.

-**word2pptx** contains all stuff about handling the parsing of the word file, to making the powerpoint file.
-To build the powerpoint, it uses the library [python-pptx](https://github.com/scanny/python-pptx) with the import name `pptx`.
+**word2pptx** contains all stuff about handling the parsing of the word file, to making the PDF file.
+To build the PDF, it uses the program [Prince](https://www.princexml.com), that converts html to PDF, so html code is first generated and passed to Prince to make a PDF file.